Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We rotated each configuration through real routines—laptop work, two-hour movie sessions, gaming, quick naps, and hosting friends—then scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+We rotated each configuration through the kind of routines a sofa actually sees—laptop work, two-hour movie sessions, gaming, quick naps, and friends dropping by—then scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value as part of our real routines workflow.

-To keep it grounded, we added repeated edge sits and sit-stand cycles, tracked how support changed as we shifted positions, ran a snack-crumb test, staged a controlled drink spill, and reconfigured the modules multiple times to see what felt realistic in a normal week.
+To keep the review grounded, we also repeated edge sits and sit-to-stand cycles, tracked how support changed as posture shifted, ran a crumb test, staged a controlled spill, and reconfigured the modules multiple times to see what would feel realistic in an ordinary week of use.

 Comfy Sofa: Our Testing Experience